amajji/real-time-human-detection-tracking-system/README.md

 **First option :**

 It consists in detecting humans from images.
-The user has to upload the image ("Click to upload" buttom) and then click on "Analyze" to get the output of the yolo model.
+The user can upload the image ("Click to upload" buttom) and then click on "Analyze" to get the output of the Yolo model.
 Once the output image is generated, the user can download it by clicking on "Download".

 <p align="center">
  <img src="images/download.png" width="950" />
 </p>

-Bellow, an example of the input and generated image using yolov5 model.
+Bellow, an example of the input and generated image using Yolov5 model.

 <p float="left">
   <img src="images/zidane.jpg" width="300" />